 There are over 1000 TJ Maxx stores in the United States.
 They specialize in clothing, footwear, and bedding items.
 They have some of the best prices out there when it comes to clothing.
 In my experience, TJ Maxx can be hit or miss.
 I suggest that you check it out for yourself to see what the one in your city has to offer.

 Marshalls is the final discount retail store.
 There are over 970 Marshalls stores in the United States and Canada.
 Marshalls is TJ Maxx’s sister store.
-Usually, if you see one of those stores, then the other one is nearby.
+Usually, if you see one of those stores, the other one is nearby.
 They have similar items and prices.
 Marshalls differentiates itself by having bigger men’s and junior’s departments.

 They are places that you need to check out a few times per year.
-You can find some great deals if you know what you are looking for.
+You can find great deals if you know what you are looking for.

 5. Flea Markets